 ►September 2019 Update to Lichens of the Southern Lake Michigan Region

-An updated working draft of our region's lichen flora is available at the following page: Lichens of the Southern Lake Michigan Region (August 2018).
-This update includes an expansion from the 22-county Chicago Region (Wilhelm & Rericha 2017) to the 47-county Southern Lake Michigan Region.
-The region presents 425 lichenized fungi recognized at this time.
+An updated working draft of our region's lichen flora is available at the following link: Lichens of the Southern Lake Michigan Region (February 2019).
+The flora of the Southern Lake Michigan Region presents 441 species of lichenized fungi at present time.

 Xanthomendoza ulophyllodes and Candellaria concolor